mapillary/OpenSfM/share/opensfm/readme.txt

 --------------------------------------------
 The database contains two json files, 'sensor_data.json' and 'sensor_data_detailed.json'.

 sensor_data.json : A slim version of the database - a dictionary that contains only the camera model and the sensor size in mm.
-Each item in the dictionary is in form of 'MAKE MODEL: SENSOR_SIZE in mm'.
+Each item in the dictionary is in the form of 'MAKE MODEL: SENSOR_SIZE in mm'.
 In general, 'MAKE' and 'MODEL' are available in the EXIF of an image.
-For example, given MAKE='Canon', MODEL='EOS 1000D', on will be able to query the sensor size from the dictionary {"Canon EOS 1000D": 22.2}.
+For example, given MAKE='Canon', MODEL='EOS 1000D', one will be able to query the sensor size from the dictionary {"Canon EOS 1000D": 22.2}.

 sensor_data_detailed.json : A detailed version of database that contains more complete information about the sensors.